gimballock/IntersectProblem/README.md

   - Actually SAT seeks to find a plane / line to project the two shapes onto such that they form 1-dimensional ranges where it's easy to see if they intersect or not.
   - SAT considers the lines / planes of each face of the two shapes.
   - This is a natural extension from the previous two techiques because it uses the same range checks as bounding sphere and bounding boxes.
-  - One optimization might be to sort the faces / lines by thier orientation to the distance vector between the shapes.
+  - One optimization I thought of might be to sort the faces / lines by thier orientation to the distance vector between the shapes (cosine similarity).
   - Faces roughly parallel to the direction vector are more likely to expose non intersections.
   - To combine the different dimensions use the same logic as with bounding boxes.